APHIS Honey Bee Survey Reports

-The pesticide samples are collected from stored pollen in combs and are a composite sample from a single apiary.
+The pesticide samples are collected from the wax combs and are a composite sample from a single apiary.
 However, prior to 2018, bee bread (stored pollen) was used for pesticide samples.
 During 2017 to present, samples are taken from wax combs.
 The charts below indicate if their source was from either wax or bee bread.
 The n values per pie piece are the total number of pesticides found within the category.
 Since each sample often contain multiple pesticide detects, the total number of detects will be greater than the total number of samples because some samples have multiple pesticides in them.